mwingle/Getdata-008/CodeBook.md

 - Features are normalized and bounded within [-1,1].
 - Each feature vector is a row on the text file.

-For more information about this dataset contact: activityrecognition@smartlab.ws
+For more information about this dataset coheantact: activityrecognition@smartlab.ws

 License:
 ========